hdmf-dev/hdmf-schema-language/source/description.rst

         dtype: Optional string describing the data type of the dataset
         dims: Optional list describing the names of the dimensions of the dataset
         shape: Optional list describing the shape (or possible shapes) of the dataset
-        value: Optional to fix value of dataset
-        default_value: Optional to set a default value for the dataset
         doc: Required description of the dataset
         quantity: Optional quantity identifier for the group (default=1).
         attributes: Optional list of attribute specifications describing the attributes of the group